bitquery/streaming-data-platform-docs/docs/graphql/combined.md

 :::

 :::danger
-Subscriptions and queries can not be combined together
+Subscriptions and queries can not be combined
 :::